 This year saw the end of the absurd rule that meant if scheduled airlines increased thier fare that Tour Operators would have to do the same.
 However when brochures initially were printed the rule was still the same.
 The holiday in total must not cost less than BEA's standard return fare.
 So, passengers were somewhat protected now from surcharges.
 They were also more safe in the knowledge that ABTA registration for travel agents and tour operators was essential.
 The Edwards Committee commenced.
 It proposed a lot of changes.
 Most significally that the Tour Operators should be allowed to sell their holidays for the same price as two standard single BEA tickets.
 That would mean that a weeks holiday to Majorca would now cost £30 7s instead of £35 3s.

 The end of the decade saw a huge increase in the number of Comets joining the fleet.
 They now totalled eleven!
 The jet fleet was further improved with the introduction of two ex American Airlines BAC 1-11 aircraft.
 They would very quickly join the Charter fleet.
-Only one Bristol Freighter remained, largely carrying cargo as did the DC 7.
+Only one Bristol Freighter remained, largely carrying cargo as did the DC 7, the sale of which had not materialised.
 The Ambassador fleet was further reduced to just three.
 A sole DC3 carried on in Sterling fashion on the UK link city network that had not grown for a couple of years so the introduction of a new Gatwick - Newquay service was a welcome addition.
 In total 509.000 plus passengers were carried this year.
 Of that more than half a million, at least 119 of them flew to Trinidad on the company's first transatlantic flight.
 That aircraft, naturally, was a Comet!
 Also new to the company this year was the opening of a base in Berlin, where the company would base aircraft for the next twenty three years.
 The protectionist "Provision One" did not apply to Germany and major benefits were to be had by Dan Air.
 Other airlines followed suit.
 The Edwards Committee report was published this year.
 It was approved by the Department of Trade.
 Now airlines could now operate a Package Holiday for the same price as two single one way flights with BEA.
 The Board of Trade also allowed the Charterers not to increase their fares from the previous year even if the state airlines increased their own fares.
 This was a major breakthrough.
 The glaring problem of holiday duration was overlooked.
 Holidays that were of different duration did not come any cheaper.
 People were now wanting shorter holidays and holidays of odd durations.
 However the Board of Trade made a few recommendations that would change the air travel world forever.
 It recommended that the CAA be formed (Civil Aviation Authority) and that a "Second Force" airline be established to compete in UK scheduled air services.
 This would have little, if any impact on airlines such as Dan Air, but it was the start of a new concept and would, ultimately allow freer competition

 - Gatwick - Newquay